-The Ministers’ making such decisions will, of course, require their tweaking aside ‘the Anzac cloak’ that gives special status to spending at the Memorial, and their keeping in mind the extent to which the whole $498m project is a legacy of, and a vanity project for, the men who promoted it.
+The Ministers making such decisions will, of course, need to tweak aside ‘the Anzac cloak’ that gives special status to spending at the Memorial, and keep in mind the extent to which the whole (now) $548m project is a legacy of, and a vanity project for, the men who promoted it.

-3. Appoint a historian or historians to the War Memorial Council (article now posted)
+3. Appoint a historian or historians to the War Memorial Council (article now posted, including letter to Ministers)